Louis D. Brandeis Center for Human Rights Under Law: The Milan Chatterjee affair (2015–2016)

 The Milan Chatterjee affair was a controversy on University of California, Los Angeles (UCLA) over the President of the Graduate Student Association (GSA), Milan Chatterjee's allocation of funds.
 In October 2015, Chatterjee claimed that the GSA had a policy requiring "neutrality" on speech relating to "Israel-Palestine" and that groups advocating for boycotts of Israel, such as Students for Justice in Palestine (SJP), would be ineligible for funding.
 SJP felt unfairly singled out as they advocate for boycotts of Israel.
 Civil rights groups got involved in the matter on behalf of SJP and Zionist groups on behalf of Chatterjee.
 The university launched an investigation which found Chatterjee guilty of having violated university policy that requires neutral point of view in allocating funds.

 Early on, LDB law students sided with Chatterjee and questioned how the UCLA was addressing the situation.
 Marcus condemned BDS-activists who tried to have Chatterjee removed from office: "the Milan Chatterjee affair reflects the insidiousness of the anti-Israel movement's new strategy, which is to suppress pro-Israel advocacy and intimidate not only Jewish pro-Israel students but anyone who even remains neutral."

-Modern Language Association proposed boycott (2015–2016)

-LDB was active in lobbying against the Modern Language Association's proposed academic boycott of Israel.
-In particular, in 2016, it threatened to sue the organization if a resolution under consideration endorsing such a boycott was passed.
-The resolution, however, failed with the vote 113–79.

-Film screening protest (2016)

-In May 2016, pro-Israeli groups at UC Irvine (UCI) hosted a screening of the film Beneath the Helmet and intended to hold a panel discussion with Israeli soldiers.
-A group of up to 50 pro-Palestinian students protested the event.
-Following the event, the protestors were accused of improper conduct and some participants in the film screening said they had been harassed.
-LDB and other pro-Israel groups acted on behalf of the allegedly harassed students and demanded that UCI investigated the matter.
-UCI did so, but their investigation cleared the protestors of most of the allegations, except of being too loud.

-The campus group that had organized the protest, Students for Justice in Palestine (SJP), was issued a written warning and required to host an educational program, a punishment LDB thought were too lenient.
-In particular, one student, Eliana Kopley, claimed to have been chased by protestors and LDB were unhappy with UCI not having investigated that allegation.